ExchangeUnion/docs/Market Maker Guide.md

-This guide is written for individuals and entities looking to run xud in order to become a market maker on OpenDEX.
+This guide is written for individuals and entities looking to run xud as a market maker on OpenDEX.
 Traders can use this guide to run xud to trade on OpenDEX directly without involvement of any third party.

 # Prerequisites